 The recommended dosage is 500-2,000mg (however for an increase in nitric oxide you would need 3,000mg).

-A: Nitric oxide supplements don’t actually provide nitric oxide, which is a gas, but generally contain N.O. precursors which can, increase nitric oxide and deliver all the aforementioned benefits.
+How do nitric oxide products work?
+Nitric oxide supplements don’t actually provide nitric oxide, which is a gas, but generally contain nitric oxide. precursors which can, increase nitric oxide and deliver all the aforementioned benefits.

 Increasing nitric oxide levels through exercise and supplementation can have a number of benefits.
 Improved workouts is a great example of that.
 The increased blood flow allows for more work to be done, less fatigue to accumulate, and better recovery afterwards.
 Combining nitric oxide boosting ingredients with other common pre-workout ingredients (caffeine, creatine etc) has become very popular, and you will see some excellent results from this.